Search: Advanced search

 In Australia, meat chickens are generally raised in large environmentally controlled sheds that may or may not provide access to an outdoor range area.
 Both indoor and outdoor production systems can be Approved under the Scheme as the RSPCA believes that either system, when managed accordingly, can provide for the behavioural and physiological needs of the birds.

 Meat chickens grown on an RSPCA Approved farm, transported and slaughtered in accordance with the Standards can then be marketed with the RSPCA logo.
-To find out where you can purchase RSPCA Approved chicken, visit the Shop Humane website.
+To find out where you can purchase RSPCA Approved chicken, visit Choose Wisely.

 Some of the requirements of the RSPCA meat chicken standards include: